marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/ichar.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ICHAR, conversion, to integer

 .. _ichar:

-.. index:: ICHAR

-.. index:: conversion, to integer

 ICHAR --- Character-to-integer conversion function
 **************************************************